bredamatt/cardano-notes/revealjs/midterm/governance.md

 ### How does this project solve the collective decision making problem?

-- This is done via a combination of:
+- By using:
     - Liquid democracy
     - Treasury system
     - Cryptography

-- The cryptography is used to establish a suite of security guarantees (for example to guarantee that the votes are not tampered with) whilst the treasury is used as a decentralized trust.
-The result of a vote in the liquid democracy system determines how the funds in the treasury are spent.
+- The cryptography establishes guarantees that votes are not tampered with.
+- The treasury is used as a decentralized trust.
+- The result of a vote in the liquid democracy system determines how the funds in the treasury are spent.

 ---